rubenjoy/presentations/contents/spring-mvc/index.md

 ### URI Path Pattern

-- Spring can inject from URI path variable also.
+- Spring also can inject from URI path variable.

 ```java
 @RequestMapping(value = "/{message}")